tlswg/tls13-spec/draft-ietf-tls-tls13.md

   point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}.
 {:br }

+Although X9.62 supports multiple point formats, any given curve MUST specify only a single point format.
+All curves currently specified in this document MUST only be used with the uncompressed point format.

+Note: Versions of TLS prior to 1.3 permitted point negotiation;
+TLS 1.3 removes this feature in favor of a single point format for each curve.

 [[OPEN ISSUE: We will need to adjust the compressed/uncompressed point issue